pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 When you want to deploy the current version of master in staging, you can run the following command:

 - `yarn trigger:staging:deploy`
-  This will create a tag `staging_vX.X.X` and push it.
+  This will create a tag `vX.X.X` and push it.
   And this will create a pull request from master to `staging` branch.
   Once, it is all green, you can merge it.
   CircleCI will detect the merge on `staging`branch and launch the lanes `deploy-ios-staging` & `deploy-android-staging` (see `.circleci/config.yml` file)